RedisLabs/redislabs-docs/content/rs/databases/active-active/app-failover-active-active.md

 ]

 ---
-Active-Active Redis deployments don't have a built-in failover or failback mechanism.
+Active-Active Redis deployments don't have a built-in failover or failback mechanism for application connections.
 An application deployed with an Active-Active database connects to a replica of the database that is geographically nearby.
 If that replica is not available, the application can failover to a remote replica, and failback again if necessary.
 In this article we explain how this process works.